lizhen62017/ISAIAH/README.md

 A bash->slurm->python hybrid interface for benchmarking ion diffusion coefficients using AMBER MD package.

-Update 11/15/2021: How to calculate Water exchange ratio?
+Update 11/15/2021: How to calculate water exchange rate?

-1. Finish the steps 1~3 of the regular User Manual mentioned as below.
+1. Finish steps 1~3 from the regular User Manual mentioned as below.
 2. Hop to WaterExchange directory.
 3. sbatch Ca.slm.
-4. After job done, sbatch cpu.pbs
+4. After Ca.slm job done, sbatch cpu.pbs.
+5. The water exchange count will be displayed at the end of WaterExchangeOut file.

 User Manual: